Mythos finds. Moderne fixes. Every repo, at once.

 Common questions about Mythos and Moderne.

 No. The agent stays.
 Moderne equips it with deterministic tools over MCP, so the same agent both authors and executes a recipe instead of guessing at a fix.
-Copilot, Cursor, Windsurf, Devin, Codex, Claude Code, and Gemma all reach the same tools the same way.
+Copilot, Cursor, Windsurf, Devin, Codex, Claude Code, and Gemini all reach the same tools the same way.

 No. Moderne is the structural counterpart to Mythos by design, not by contract.
 Mythos finds.
 A coding agent equipped with Moderne fixes.
 The Moderne Platform defends the perimeter across the code estate.
 The architecture works whether your discovery engine is Mythos, an internal scanner, an SCA tool, or an ASPM feed.